Rail Malikov

-Rail Malikov (Rail Məlikov; born 18 December 1985) is an Azerbaijani football defender who plays for Keşla.
+Rail Malikov (Rail Məlikov; born 18 December 1985) is an Azerbaijani football coach and a former defender.

 Career

 Malikov was born in Baku, Azerbaijan.

 In the summer of 2012, Malikov left Neftchi Baku for TFF First League side Denizlispor.
 Malikov made 25 appearances for Denizlispor in his first, and only season with the club.

 Gabala

 On 2 July 2013, Malikov returned to the Azerbaijan Premier League to sign a one-year contract with Gabala.
 Malikov made his debut for Gabala on 2 August 2013 against Baku, a game Gabala won 2–1.
 On 31 August 2013, in Gabala's 2–0 victory over Khazar Lankaran, Malikov broke his leg and was ruled out for 4–5 months.
 Malikov made his return from injury on 19 March 2014 in the Azerbaijan Cup.
 Malikov left Gabala at the end of his contract.

 Return to Denizlispor

 On 7 August 2014, Malikov re-signed for Denizlispor on a one-year contract.